-69. Subproject selection criteria.
+68. Subproject selection criteria.
 The project environmental assessment and review framework specifies environmental criteria to avoid or minimize adverse impacts during the identification and finalization of road subproject.
 Table 8 summarizes site and design considerations as per preliminary design.

-Environmental Selection Components Guidelines Remarks 1.
-Overall selection guideline i.
-Comply with all requirements of relevant national and local laws, rules, and guidelines. - Requisite LCC and ECC to be obtained prior to commencement of works ii.
-Avoid/minimize where possible locations in protected areas, including notified reserved forests or biodiversity conservation hotspots (wetlands, national reserves, forest reserves, and sanctuaries). - Not present in Muktagacha pourashava iii.
+Components Environmental Selection Guidelines Remarks 1.
+Overall i.
+Comply with all requirements of - Requisite LCC and ECC to be selection relevant national and local laws, rules, obtained prior to commencement of guideline and guidelines. works ii.
+Avoid/minimize where possible locations in protected areas, including notified reserved forests or biodiversity conservation hotspots (wetlands, national reserves, forest reserves, and sanctuaries). - Not present in Netrokona pourashava iii.
 Avoid possible locations that will result in destruction/disturbance to historical and cultural places/values.
 Use of "chance find" procedures in the EMP that include a pre-approved management and conservation approach for materials that may be discovered during project implementation. iv.
 Avoid tree-cutting where possible.
 Retain mature roadside trees which are important/valuable or historically significant.
 If any trees have to be removed, plant two new trees for every one that is lost.
 Permit for tree-cutting to be obtained by contractor/s prior to commencement of work Compensatory plantation for trees lost at a rate of 2 trees for every tree cut, in addition to tree plantation as specified in the design, will be implemented by the contractor, who will also maintain the saplings for the duration of his contract. v.
 Ensure all planning and design interventions and decisions are made in consultation with local communities and include women.
 Reflect inputs from public consultation and disclosure for site selection. - All consultations during project preparation are documented and concerns expressed by public addressed in the IEE. vi.
-Synchronize all road improvement and pipe laying works (to extent possible) to minimize disturbance and optimize use of resources (e.g., water pipes laid - Considered in the preliminary design
+Synchronize all road improvement and pipe laying works (to extent possible) to minimize disturbance and optimize use of resources (e.g., water pipes laid prior to road improvements). - Considered in the preliminary design 2.
+Roads improvement i.
+Include the provision of new or improved storm water drainage to - Considered in the preliminary design